Unraveling Fano noise and partial charge collection effect in X-ray spectra below 1 keV: Measurements

-The number of one-electron events in the images was much higher than expected.
-A possible explanation for this is the production of fluorescence photons in the infrared energy range emitted by Kapton due to $\alpha$ particle hits from the $^{241}$Am source.
-The presence of this background adds $1$ and $2$ electrons to the pixels across the whole CCD, which creates three undesired effects: (a) the addition of extra charge to pixels within clusters of interest and/or, (b) the addition of charge to an empty pixel at the borders of those clusters, increasing their total charge and size and/or, (c) the creation of a bridge between clusters producing the agglomeration of two or more of them into a larger one.
-Effects (a) and (b) produce a bias in the amount of real charge and size for a given cluster, while (c) reduces statistics due to the event selection criteria applied.
+The number of pixels with only one electron in the images was significantly higher than what is observed when the Copper box and the $^{241}$Am source were not present.
+Although the main component of these events remains unknown, a possible explanation is the production of fluorescence photons emitted by Kapton in the infrared energy range due to the interaction of an $\alpha$ particle emitted by the radioactive source.
+This undesired contribution eventually adds one electron to the pixels across the whole CCD with three effects as a consequence, namely: (a) the addition of extra charge to pixels within clusters of interest and/or, (b) the addition of charge to an empty pixel at the borders of those clusters, increasing their total charge and size and/or, (c) the creation of a bridge between clusters producing the agglomeration of two or more of them into a larger one.
+Effects (a) and (b) produce a bias in the amount of charge and size for a given cluster, while (c) reduces statistics due to the geometrical quality cuts applied.

-This can be seen in the leftmost image of Figure \ref{fig:ClusterPegoteado}, which shows a cluster of interest constituted of 5 pixels, clearly seen in white/yellow.
+This can be seen in the leftmost image of Fig.~\ref{fig:ClusterPegoteado}, which shows a cluster of interest constituted of 6 pixels, clearly seen in white/yellow.
 However, after the clusterization process (middle image) is done, the resulting cluster is much larger and it is merged with a neighboring cluster.
 This clusterization (from leftmost to middle image) is done by defining an empty pixel as a pixel with less than 0.5 electrons.
 Consequently, non-empty pixels are those above 0.5 (being one-electron pixels between 0.5 and 1.5 and so on for higher occupancy levels).

-In order to reduce the effect of one electron events in our signal of interest, we ignore them by defining an empty pixel as any pixel with less than 1.5 electrons instead of 0.5.
-An example of this re-definition is shown in the rightmost image of Figure \ref{fig:ClusterPegoteado} that shows the reconstruction of the cluster of interest, clearly separated from its neighboring clusters.
+In order to correct the above-mentioned undesired contribution, we redefine an empty pixel as any pixel with less than 1.5 electrons instead of 0.5.
+An example of this redefinition is shown in the rightmost image of Fig.~\ref{fig:ClusterPegoteado} that presents the reconstruction of the cluster of interest, clearly separated from its neighboring clusters.